victory-sokolov/unitestify/README.md

   --help       Show this message and exit.
 ```

-There is two commands available:
+There are two commands available:
     * `--file` - Requires path to a Python file from which you want to generate the base test file.
     * `--type` - Test type, `unittest` either `django`